openradx/adit/README.md

 ## Architectural overview

 The backend of ADIT is built using the Django web framework and data is stored in a PostgreSQL database.
-For DICOM transfer pynetdicom of the pydicom project is used.
-The frontend is progressively enhanced with Javascript, but also works without it.
+For DICOM transfer [pynetdicom](https://pydicom.github.io/pynetdicom/stable/) of the [pydicom](https://pydicom.github.io/) project is used.

-A transfer job contains one or more transfer tasks that describe what DICOM data to transfer and how to transfer it (source, destination, pseudonym, and so on).
+A transfer job contains one or more transfer tasks that describe what DICOM data to transfer and how to transfer it (source, destination, pseudonym).
 A transfer task is processed by a Celery worker (a task scheduler) in the background running in its own Docker container.
 Celery internally uses RabbitMQ to send new tasks to the worker and Redis to store the results (if needed).

-Redis is also used as a caching layer to relieve the PACS server of already done queries (e.g. querying for the Patient ID by using Patient Name and Patient Birth Date).

-When the DICOM data to transfer needs to be modified (e.g. pseudonymized) it is downloaded temporarily to the ADIT webserver, then transformed and uploaded to the destination server resp. moved to the destination folder.
+When the DICOM data to transfer needs to be modified (e.g. pseudonymized) it is downloaded temporarily to the ADIT web server, then transformed and uploaded to the destination server resp. moved to the destination folder.

-Downloading data from a DICOM server can done by using a C-GET or C-MOVE operation.
-C-GET is prioritized as a worker can fetch the DICOM data directly from the server.
-Unfortunately, C-GET is not supported by many DICOM servers.
-When downloading data using a C-MOVE operation, ADIT commands the source DICOM server to send the data to a C-STORE SCP server running in a separate container (named Receiver) that receives the DICOM data and sends it back to the worker using a RabbitMQ message.
+Downloading data from a DICOM server can done by using a C-GET, C-MOVE operation or by using DICOMweb REST calls.
+C-GET is prioritized over C-MOVE as a worker can fetch the DICOM data directly from the server.
+When downloading data using a C-MOVE operation, ADIT commands the source DICOM server to send the data to a C-STORE SCP server running in a separate container (`Receiver`) that receives the DICOM data and sends it back to the worker using TCP Socket connection (`FileTransmitter`).

 ## Contributors